ivancalvo-dbxs/terraform-databricks-workspaces-2025/aws/01-aws-workspace-metastore/README.md

 - **If you want to use this template for just the workspace, remove the unity catalog metastore module call on main.tf (line 34 and below)**

 # Step 1.
-Install Azure CLI and Terraform
+Install GIT, AWS CLI and Terraform

 - [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)